Princeton-CDH/startwords/content/issues/1/stack-membership-activities/index.md

 ⩩-----------------------------------------------------------------------------------⟩
 {{</ wrap >}}

-Create your own kirigami model of Shakespeare and Company lending library membership activities, as described in [Data Beyond Vision](https://startwords.cdh.princeton.edu/issues/1/data-beyond-vision).
+Create your own kirigami model of the Shakespeare and Company lending library membership activities, as described in [Data Beyond Vision](https://startwords.cdh.princeton.edu/issues/1/data-beyond-vision).

 We invite you to participate in the embodiment and visible labor of data work.
 Download the following models and instructions, use your hands to recreate the data physicalizations we developed, or use them as inspiration to make your own interpretive objects.
 If you make any of these physicalizations, please share them on social media with the hashtag [#DataBeyondVision](https://twitter.com/search?q=(%23DataBeyondVision)).